-Friend: Slain brothers ambushed in car
+Friend: Slain brothers ambushed while in their car

 For the second time in about six months, Durell Cotton Jr. is on trial in York County Court, charged with murder.